aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/how-to-apply-custom-logic-to-unmerged-regions/_index.md

 ﻿---
-title: How to  Apply Custom Logic to Unmerged Regions
+title: How to  Apply Custom Logic to Unmerged Regions – Aspose.Words for Java
+articleTitle: How to  Apply Custom Logic to Unmerged Regions
+linktitle: How to  Apply Custom Logic to Unmerged Regions
 type: docs
 weight: 70
 url: /java/how-to-apply-custom-logic-to-unmerged-regions/